clash82/notes/ezplatform-installation-osx/index.md

 ---
 layout: default
-title: eZ Publish / eZ Platform (MacOS X clean install)
+title: eZ Platform (MacOS X clean install)
 ---

-This guide allows you to prepare environment required to install eZ Publish / Platform on MacOS X Yosemite.
+This guide allows you to prepare environment required to install `eZ Platform v1` on `MacOS X Yosemite` (this guide is incompatible with `eZ Publish Platform 5.4` and all `eZ Platform beta releases`).

 ## 1. Install MySQL: ##